markcampanelli/pvfit/README.md

 **NOTICE:** We are in the process of open-sourcing the single-diode equation (SDE) and single-diode model (SDM) fitting algorithms (!), and thus moving the related code here.
-The SDE move is reasonably complete, but the code for SDM model fitting is currently being prepared for the `master` branch.
+The SDE move is reasonably complete, but the code for SDM model fitting is currently being prepared for addition to the `master` branch.

 ![CI](https://github.com/markcampanelli/pvfit/actions/workflows/ci.yml/badge.svg)
 [![Documentation Status](https://readthedocs.org/projects/pvfit/badge/?version=latest)](https://pvfit.readthedocs.io/en/latest/?badge=latest)